Dark matter to baryon ratio from scalar triplets decay in type-II seesaw: Introduction

-In this article we introduce a $\rm SU(2)$ triplet scalar field($\Delta$), which decays to SM lepton doublet and Higgs field \cite{Arina:2012aj,Arina:2011cu,Arina:2012fb,Ma:1998dx,Hambye:2000ui,Akeroyd:2007zv,Sierra:2014tqa,Agrawal:2018pci} as pictorially shown in Fig.~\ref{asydm_cartoon}.
-This decay is CP violating and satisfying all Sakharov conditions to give the lepton asymmetry in SM sector \cite{Sakharov:1967dj,Fukugita:1986hr}.
+In this article we propose a model to explain the cosmic coincidence problem: $\Omega_{\rm DM}/\Omega_B \sim 5$ in a simple extension of the SM.
+We introduce two $\rm SU(2)$ triplet scalar fields ($\Delta_{1,2}$), which decay to the SM lepton doublet and Higgs field \cite{Arina:2012aj,Arina:2011cu,Arina:2012fb,Agrawal:2018pci,Ma:1998dx,Hambye:2000ui,Akeroyd:2007zv, Sierra:2014tqa} in the early Universe as pictorially shown in Fig.\,\ref{asydm_cartoon}.
+The triplets decay satisfy all the Sakharov conditions\,\cite{Sakharov:1967dj,Chen:2007fv,Fong:2013wr,Kolb:1990vq} to give the lepton asymmetry in the SM sector\,\cite{Fukugita:1986hr}.
 An extra scalar $\phi$ and a leptonic Dirac fermion $\chi$ have been introduced in the model.
 The leptonic Dirac fermion $\chi$ is charged under a global $\rm U(1)_{D}$ symmetry which provides stability to the DM and also forbids the Majorana mass term of the $\chi$, the term which can spoil the asymmetry in the dark sector.
-The $\phi$ field helps to annihilate the symmetric component of the DM via $\phi- H$ mixing.
-The asymmetry created in leptonic sector transfers to the DM sector through a higher dimensional operator $\frac{\bar{\chi}^{2}(LH)^{2}}{M_{asy}^{4}}$ \cite{Kaplan:2009ag,Feng:2012jn,Ibe:2011hq,Feng:2013wn}.
-Note that this operator softly breaks the $U(1)_{D}$ global symmetry to a remnant $Z_{2}$ symmetry under which $\chi$ is odd and all other particles are even.
-We ensure that the softly broken $U(1)_{D}$ symmetry does not create any Goldstone boson in the theory.
+The asymmetry created in the leptonic sector transfers to the DM sector through a dimension-8 operator ${\cal O}_8=\frac{\bar{\chi}^{2}(LH)^{2}}{M_{asy}^{4}}$\cite{Kaplan:2009ag,Feng:2012jn,Ibe:2011hq,Feng:2013wn}, which conserves $B-L$ symmetry.
+Since the operator ${\cal O}_8$ conserves $B-L$, it redistributes the $B-L$ asymmetry, produced by $\Delta$-decay, between SM leptons (visible sector) and $\chi$ (dark sector).
+Above the electroweak phase transitions, the $B+L$ violating sphaleron processes convert the $B-L$ asymmetry of the visible sector to a net baryon (B) asymmetry that we observe today, while the $B-L$ asymmetry of the dark sector remains untouched which we see today as DM abundance.
+We show that correct relic density of DM requires its mass to be around 8 GeV.
+The symmetric component of $\chi$ gets annihilated resonantly via $\phi- H$ mixing, which in turns requires the singlet scalar $\phi$ mass to be around twice the DM mass.
+Note that the dimension eight operator ${\cal O}_8$ softly breaks the $U(1)_{D}$ global symmetry to a remnant $Z_{2}$ symmetry under which $\chi$ is odd and all other particles are even.
+In this way, we ensure the stability to DM as well as the theory escapes from having a Goldstone boson.